industrial-linguistics/taxowalk/README.md

 # bulksense

+Badly named.
+Needs to be renamed.

-Uses AI to do word sense detection on a corpus
+Uses AI to do detect which shopify category a product should be in.